In a Better World

 The genius of Susanne Bier movies is that she pushes buttons for which there are no neat answers.
 And offering solutions is not her intent.
 She presents characters who are just like us — that is, they’re suffering and trying to make the best of it — and you fall in love with them, in all their glorious pain, and then things start happening.
 And you’re stuck.
 You’re no longer watching a movie.
 You’re living it.
 Like this:

-Christian is also ten.
-He’s the son of Claus, a rich Danish businessman who has moved his family to London.
-But Christian’s mother has recently died of cancer, and Claus has moved back to Denmark.
+His friend Christian is the son of a rich Danish businessman who moved his family to London.
+But Christian’s mother has recently died of cancer, and he and his father have moved back to Denmark.

 Two boys.
 One victimized and confused.
 One grieving and enraged.
 Naturally they bond.
 Naturally, Christian comes to Elias’s defense.